Glastonbury Festival Events Ltd

 Unauthorised Absence

-15 - All GFEL stewards working on site are required to note that unauthorised non-attendance at shifts may result in eviction from the site and a subsequent future restriction on working at the Festival and associated events
+15 - All GFEL stewards working on site are required to note that unauthorised non-attendance at shifts may result in eviction from the site and a subsequent future restriction on working at the Festival and associated events.
+In addition, any unauthorised absence may result in that organisation losing the donation for that shift, and you being charged for the cost of your ticket.

 Passes, Site Plans and other Internal Documentation

-16 All GFEL stewards working on site are required to ensure their tickets, passes, wristbands, laminates and any other security documentation remain secured at all times, and any losses are reported immediately to the Steward Coordination Team
+16 All GFEL stewards working on site are required to ensure their tickets, passes, wristbands, laminates and any other security documentation remain secured at all times, and any losses are reported immediately to the Steward Coordination Team due to the potential security risk caused by such loss.

 Staff tickets, passes, wristbands, laminates etc. are also sensitive and protected items and images of these must not be uploaded to social media.
-The same applies to other festival related information, such as spot plans, site plans, passes summary sheets etc..
-This includes anything that is downloaded from the Resources page of this website or received by other means.
+The same applies to other festival related information, such as spot plans, site plans, passes summary sheets etc. This includes anything that is downloaded from the Resources page of this website or received by other means.
 In the wrong hands, such information is potentially damaging from a safety, security and commercial perspective.

 Radios, Tabards and other Essential Resources